marianocali/fpij/README.md

 functional programming in java from Venkat Subramanian

 ### In order to run by console the examples:
- go to the parent folder
+ go to the src folder:

-cd /home/mariano.cali/java/fpij/src
+cd fpij/src
 to compile:
 javac javac main/fpij/cap1/BetterWay.java